davideuez/dncs-lab/README.md

 host-c                    running (virtualbox)
 ```

-If your terminal display something different just uninstall the setup with ```vagrant destroy``` and try the installation process again.
+If your terminal displays something different just uninstall the setup with ```vagrant destroy``` and try the installation process again.

 5. Once your environment is up and running you can log into every single VM just by typing ```vagrant ssh VMname``` , changing "VMname" with the name of the VM which you want to move into.
 For example if you want to navigate to router-1 you have to type: